griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 BAM, variants VCF annotated for pVACseq, proximal variants VCF, annotated variants TSV, HLA typing results, FDA QC report files, pVACseq/pVACview results file.

+### Creating an Immunogenomic Review Report

+For our vaccine clincal trials, we have found creating a document to organize notes during the Immunogenomics Review is helpful because it is a very manual process.
+These instructions outline how to create a similar report.
+After verifying that the data files look relatively normal.

-## Presentation to the Immunogenomics Tumor Board (ITB)
+## Presenting Results in a Tumor Board Setting

-Presentation of candidate neoantigens for selection by the Immunotherapy Tumor Board is performed using pVACview.
+As mentioned in the the [protocol](link to paper), the first stage of the Immunogenomics Review is a presentation of candidate neoantigens for selection by an Immunogenomics Tumor Board (ITB).
+This is mainly performed using pVACview.
 Most files needed to conduct this review are produced by the immuno pipeline and saved as results.
 These consist of:
 - pVACview .R application files matched to the version of the results files